ByxkDev/Domain-Directory-Listening/README.md

 # Domain-Directory-Listening
-code made in node.js for directory listening.
+code made in JavaScript for directory listening.

 run in cmd with -> node listFiles.js